Monica and Friends (TV series): Voice cast

-Mônica Toy
+Monica Toy

-Monica Toy is an animated series launched in May 2013 and produced by the studio for Tok & Stok's official YouTube channel to celebrate the 50th anniversary of Monica.
+Monica Toy (Portuguese: Mônica Toy, previously Turma da Mônica Toy) is an animated series launched in May 2013 and produced by the studio for Tok & Stok's official YouTube channel to celebrate the 50th anniversary of Monica.
 The animation, done in chibi toy art, traces shows 30-second episodes with Monica, Jimmy Five, Smudge and Maggy (with occasional appearances Blu and Mauricio) doing funny things, Jimmy Five appears to get Monica's toy stuffed rabbit, Samson.
 It is animated in Flash.